larryhastings/big/README.md

 1. *A bound inner class can inherit normally from any unbound class.*

-2. *To subclass from a bound inner class while inside the same outer class, or when referencing the inner class from the outer class (as opposed to an instance of the outer class), you must actually subclass or reference `classname.cls`.*  This is because inside the outer class, the "class" you see is actually an instance of a `BoundInnerClass` object.
+2. *To subclass from a bound inner class while still inside the outer class scope, or when referencing the inner class from the outer class (as opposed to an instance of the outer class), you must actually subclass or reference `classname.cls`.*  This is because inside the outer class, the "class" you see is actually an instance of a `BoundInnerClass` object.

 3. *All classes that inherit from a bound inner class must always call the superclass's `__init__`.
 You don't need to pass in the outer parameter;